Particular/docs.particular.net/nservicebus/extending/features.md

 ### Message processing code

-All the actual logic of the bus is implemented in form of features.
+NServiceBus in its core provides an extensible framework for processing messages.
+Most of the higher-level functionality (such as auditing, retries etc.) is packaged in form of features.
 Features take part in configuring the underlying dependency injection container with all the services required by the bus to be operational.

 ## Definition